sourmash-bio/sourmash/doc/developer.md

 For interactive docs building we use [`cargo-watch`](https://crates.io/crates/cargo-watch).
 Open a terminal and run `cargo watch -x  "doc --no-deps"`, you will need to keep this command running while changing the docs.
 Refresh the browser for rendering the changes.

 .. warning::
-    Although Rust is the backbone of Sourmash, it does not have all the functionalities that are provided in the main [Sourmash docs](https://sourmash.bio).
+    Although Rust is the backbone of sourmash, it does not have all the functionalities that are provided in the Python [sourmash API](https://sourmash.bio).

 ## Code organization